theryancook/CoderAcademyProject-assignment_T2A2/README.md

 Thirdly, since we’ll be using fortnightly sprints, you’ll also have access to very current updates on the status of the project and whether time estimates are being adhered to.
 This will ensure we’re able to be very transparent about the progress and ultimate success of the project.

+### Q4 - Provide an overview and description of a standard source control workflow

+There’s a couple of different ways teams can manage their source control workflow, but one method that I've seen work well in practice is the Feature Branch Workflow.

+How it works, is that the master branch is considered to be the source of truth as the main code base.
+If any work is to be done to the main code base, such as a new feature, this work would take place on a completely separate branch.
+This separate branch would then be merged back into the main code base once it’s been tested and given the tick of approval.

+The workflow for creating a new feature would therefore look something like, firstly, creating a new branch.
+All work done on this feature is then pushed onto this branch for the time being.
+Others may also be working on this branch/feature at the same time, so it’s good practice to regularly pull and push updates to what you’ve done.
+Once it’s looking pretty solid, someone will create a Pull Request in order to have someone else review the code and get any feedback (perhaps from a Senior Developer or Team Lead).
+There may be some back and forth here, making some final tweaks to the submitted code.
+Once the PR has been accepted, the code then needs to be merged from the feature branch into the master branch and voila, we have a newly implemented feature for you!